- 1. Warren Buffett: Invest in what you know

 "The trick is not to learn to trust your gut feelings, but rather to discipline yourself to ignore them.
 Stand by your stocks as long as the fundamental story of the company hasn't changed." — Peter Lynch

-While share market returns tend to trend upwards over time, share prices fluctuate — sometimes wildly — over the short term.
+While share market returns tend to trend upward over time, share prices fluctuate — sometimes wildly — over the short term.
 Controlling emotions like fear and greed is crucial to sticking with your long-term investment strategy.

 8. Carlos Slim: Put things in perspective

-"With good perspective of history, we can have a better understanding of the past and present, and thus a clear vision of the future." — Carlos Slim
+"With a good perspective of history, we can have a better understanding of the past and present, and thus a clear vision of the future." — Carlos Slim

 The investment lesson here is about understanding what's happened before — market rallies, downturns, and recoveries — so you can cope with emotional reactions that accompany big market swings.
 It prompts us to look at past performance when predicting future growth.